 Lower Providence Township remains steadfast in its revitalization efforts for Park Pointe at Lower Providence and throughout the entire township, diligently working to retain and expand our employment base and fill vacant building with new businesses.
 The Township implemented a Local Economic Revitalization Tax Assistance ("LERTA") for a significant property in Park Pointe that has been vacated for over 10 years and is currently being remediated.
 The transportation improvements to the Route 422 corridor are critical to this effort, and the Township remains active in the U.S. 422 Corridor Coalition.
 These improvements are under construction by PennDOT at a cost of \$16.5 million.
 A full-service interchange at the Trooper Road location of 422 opened on December 1, 2015.
-The 422 bridge reconstruction and widening is expected to be completed in 2020.
+The 422 bridge reconstruction and widening was completed in 2020.
 Correspondingly, the Township's Business Park is already experiencing the bidding up of property values in the Business Park due to the increased transportation access that the project will accommodate and it is only expected to get better when the bridge is completed.
 Furthermore, the project has already fostered rejuvenation of previously shelved development projects in the Business Park.
-In 2019, the Township saw some significant property sales in the Business Park showing the increased property values as a result of the above implemented improvements as well as property owners investing in their properties.
+The Township has seen significant property sales in the Business Park showing the increased property values as a result of the above implemented improvements as well as property owners investing in their properties.

-The Township adopted a balanced 2020 General Fund budget totaling \$10,779,379 and the real estate tax millage rate remained unchanged at 0.905 mills for general purposes.
+The Township adopted a balanced 2021 General Fund budget totaling \$11,096,463 and the real estate tax millage rate for general purposes was increased to 1.1255 mills or 2.43%.